-For additional transparency, we have detailed our approach to calculating each of these categories on the following page.
+For additional transparency, we have detailed our calculation approach for each of these categories on the following page.

-1. GHG Protocol: A Corporate Accounting and Reporting Standard published in 2004 by the World Resource Institute (WRI) and the World Business Council for Sustainable Development (WBCSD), and additional technical guidance on recalculation methodologies for structural change (2005), leased assets (2006), scope 2 (2015) and scope 3 calculations (2011 and 2013).

-2. International Petroleum Industry Environmental Conservation Association guidelines for reporting greenhouse gas emissions (2011) and supplementary methodologies on value chain (scope 3) GHG emissions (2016).

-3. Respectively the Intergovernmental Panel on Climate Change, the International Maritime Organization, the Global Logistics Emissions Council, the International Organization for Standardization, and the Sustainability Accounting Standards Board.

-4. E.g., fuel and power consumptions for the most material sources of emissions such as shipping activities, distance-based for flights, time-based for hotel nights, spend-based for service purchases.
+- 1. World Resources Institute (WRI) and World Business Council for Sustainable Development (WBCSD), The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (2004); with additional technical guidance on recalculation methodologies for organisational structural changes (2005), leased assets (2006), scope 2 (2015) and scope 3 calculations (2011 and 2013) - 2.
+International Petroleum Industry Environmental Conservation Association (Ipieca), Guidance on Greenhouse Gas Emissions Reporting (2011); and Ipieca, Estimating Petroleum Industry Value Chain (Scope 3) Greenhouse Gas Emissions (2016). - 3.
+Respectively the Intergovernmental Panel on Climate Change, the International Maritime Organization, the Global Logistics Emissions Council, the International Organization for Standardization, and the Sustainability Accounting Standards Board. - 4.
+E.g., fuel and power consumptions for the most material sources of emissions such as shipping activities, distance-based for flights, time-based for hotel nights, spend-based for service purchases. - 5.
+Respectively 28 for CH4, 265 for N2O, and 23,500 for SF6.

-5. Respectively the International Maritime Organization, the UK government GHG conversion factors, the International Energy Agency, the United States Environmental Protection Agency.

-6. Respectively 25 for CH4, 298 for N2O, and 23,500 for SF6.